synthintai/nn/README.md

 The code is divided into three sections:

-1. `nn.[ch]` - this is the neural net library, which can be pulled into a project in whole, and should not require modification to use.
+1. `nn.[ch]` - The neural net library, which can be pulled into a project in whole, and should not require modification to use.

-2. `train.c` - this is an example of how to use nn.c to construct, train, and save a neural network model.
+2. `train.c` - An example of how to use nn.c to construct, train, and save a neural network model.

+3. `test.c` - Evaluates the model performance, comparing that of seen vs. unseen data.

-3. `predict.c` - this code demonstrates how to use a saved neural network model to make predictions on new data.
+3. `predict.c` - Demonstrates how to use a saved neural network model in the target application to make predictions on new data.

 ## Features